Diving in Key Largo

 Where To Dive In Key Largo

-Key Largo is a dream dive destination where well-preserved natural coral reefs lie only a few miles from the shore – shallow reefs for snorkelers and deeper coral-encrusted wrecks for experienced divers.
-A perfect paradise for both divers and snorkelers.
+Key Largo is an ideal diving destination, featuring well-preserved natural coral reefs located just a few miles from the shore.
+It offers shallow reefs for snorkelers and deeper, coral-encrusted wrecks for experienced divers.
+This makes it a perfect paradise for both divers and snorkelers.

-The Florida Keys National Marine Sanctuary was established to protect the spectacular and unique marine habitat, 2,600 square nautical miles of underwater delights and natural wonders.
-Part of this sanctuary is the well-known John Pennekamp Coral Reef State Park, the country’s first undersea preserve, the heart and soul of this diving capital.
-An extraordinary underwater world of flair and color!
+The Florida Keys National Marine Sanctuary was established to protect its spectacular and unique marine habitat, covering 2,600 square nautical miles of underwater wonders.
+A key component of this sanctuary is the famous John Pennekamp Coral Reef State Park, which is the country’s first underwater preserve and serves as the heart and soul of this diving capital.
+It offers an extraordinary underwater world filled with vibrant colors and remarkable sights!

 There is a long list of coral reefs and beautiful dive sites.
-Join us as we share with you the best of the best:
+Join us as we share with you some of the best-known:

 Christ of the Abyss